chethannc/chethannc/README.md

 ### 💼 About Me
 - 💼 Working as a **Salesforce Developer** at **Kasetti Technologies**
-- 🕓 1.2 years experience building scalable Salesforce applications
+- 👨‍💻 Delivering custom Salesforce solutions for clients across industries
-- 👨‍💻 I work on **Salesforce internal projects** using LWC, Apex, and Aura
+- 📦 Experienced with client-specific LWC, Apex, and Aura development
-- 🧩 I develop scalable Salesforce solutions across multiple teams

 ---